ivanisakov99/EC330/8. Graph Algorithms 2/README.md

     Distance to vertex 4 is 16 and there are 1 shortest paths Distance to vertex 5 is 8 and there are 1 shortest paths

+### <ins>Expected Outputs:</ins>

+    Test Case 0:
+    0: 2 (13) 4 (16) 5 (8)
+    1: 3 (6) 5 (10)
+    2: 3 (14) 5 (11)
+    3: 4 (5) 5 (17)
+    4: 1 (9) 5 (7)
+    5:

+    Test Case 1:
+    Shortest paths from node 0:
+    Distance to vertex 1 is 25 and there are 1 shortest paths Distance to vertex 2 is 13 and there are 1 shortest paths Distance to vertex 3 is 27 and there are 1 shortest paths Distance to vertex 4 is 16 and there are 1 shortest paths Distance to vertex 5 is 8 and there are 1 shortest paths

+    Test Case 2:
+    0: 1 (1) 2 (2) 3 (15)
+    1: 2 (1)
+    2: 3 (1)
+    3:

+    Shortest paths from node 0:
+    Distance to vertex 1 is 1 and there are 1 shortest paths Distance to vertex 2 is 2 and there are 2 shortest paths Distance to vertex 3 is 3 and there are 2 shortest paths

+    Test Case 3:
+    0: 1 (1) 2 (2) 3 (15)
+    1: 2 (1)
+    2: 3 (1)
+    3:

+    Shortest paths from node 1:
+    Distance to vertex 0 is INF and there are 0 shortest paths Distance to vertex 2 is 1 and there are 1 shortest paths Distance to vertex 3 is 2 and there are 1 shortest paths

+    Test Case 4:
+    0: 1 (2) 2 (2)
+    1: 3 (2)
+    2: 3 (2)
+    3: 4 (2)
+    4:
+    5: 0 (2)

+    Shortest paths from node 0:
+    Distance to vertex 1 is 2 and there are 1 shortest paths Distance to vertex 2 is 2 and there are 1 shortest paths Distance to vertex 3 is 4 and there are 2 shortest paths Distance to vertex 4 is 6 and there are 2 shortest paths Distance to vertex 5 is INF and there are 0 shortest paths